Yakut language: Tenses

 E. I. Korkina (1970) enumerates following tenses: present-future tense, future tense and eight forms of past tense (including imperfect).

-Sakha imperfect has two forms: analytic and synthetic.
-Both forms are based on the aorist suffix -Ar, common to all Turkic languages.
-The synthetic form, despite expressing a past aspect, lacks the Common Turkic past suffix, which is very unusual for a Turkic language.
+Sakha's imperfect past has both (a) synthetic and (b) analytic forms, based on the aorist suffix -Ar, common to all Turkic languages.
 This is considered by some to be another influence from Even, a Tungusic language.
-Example:

 Imperative

 Sakha, under Evenki/Even contact influence, has developed a distinction in imperative: immediate imperative ("do now!") and future/remote imperative ("do later!").